turltleviptech/starts-demo/README.md

 # starts-demo
-it is a starting my journey on the github
+it is a starting my journey on the github.